 Phrase-final glottal stop

-A final glottal stop is required in hortative forms in phrase-final position when the verb ends in a vowel or when it is followed by a vowel different from the root vowel
+A final glottal stop is required in hortative forms in final position when the verb ends the phrase or when it is followed by a vowel different from the terminal marker vowel

 If the verb is not in phrase final position or if the vowel that follows is the same vowel as that of the terminal marker, the glottal stop is dropped and terminal marker vowel is lengthened.

-Imperatives can be formed with reflexives as well:
+Imperatives can be formed with reflexives as well (reflexives are discussed in further detail in lesson 24):

 (You all) Take care!